MyTDT-Mysoft/COCO-FastLoader/README.md

   and OpenAL seems to fail at that by limiting the maximum rate one can achieve... (harcoded? the lib must be recompiled?) so PortAudio,libAO or mmsystem must be used for such...

-  the 6809 source asm files (or bin) are not required (in fact only the binary and possible .dll/.so depends are required) but so they were compiled with LWTOOLS emitted as hex bytes, and hardcoded into the fastload as an array... but any modification to that requires changing some parts of them that are dynamic modified by the FastLoader to provide compression... and double speed... and so on...
+  the 6809 source asm files (or bin) are not required (in fact only the binary and possible .dll/.so dependencies are required) but so they were compiled with LWTOOLS emitted as hex bytes, and hardcoded into the fastload as an array... but any modification to that requires changing some parts of them that are dynamic modified by the FastLoader to provide compression... and double speed... and so on...